exxeleron/qXL/doc/VBA-Examples.md

 msg = qXL.qOpen(connAlias, hostName, portNumber, userName, password)
 ```

-If connections was successful, string `Connected` will be shown in cell `G2`, otherwise an error message will appear:
+If connection was successful, string `Connected` will be shown in cell `G2`, otherwise an error message will appear:

 ```VBA
 If msg = connAlias Then